Ashwaatthaamaaa/Weather-App/README.md

 Basic Template for Node and Webpack based webapp

-locoalhost and gh-pages are acting differently, loader animation is not working infact the loader div is getting removed.
-Many future enhancements are to be made
+Many future enhancements are to be made including handling something when a response 400 is recieved such as gif or image